-Housed in a building in the beautiful medieval village of Populonia, the Gasparri Museum showcases a range of relics taken from the city, the necropolis and the surrounding seaside.
+Housed in a building in the beautiful medieval village of Populonia, the Gasparri Museum showcases a range of relics taken from the land, the necropolis and the surrounding seaside.
 It is the oldest museum of the town.

 The museum outlines local history through precious objects such as Corinthian vases, personal ornaments, bronze and lead containers, black painted ceramics, funerary urns, sarcophagi, anchors and terracotta vases.